Skip to main content

 2. On OLAC’s home page or Dashboard, use the search feature to find modules, media, and materials related to the specified topic.

-3. The left-hand margin of the landing page and all other pages within a module contain a table of contents for the module and a list of supporting resources (e.g., videos, webinars, activities).
+3. The right-hand margin of the landing page and all other pages within a module contain a table of contents for the module and a list of supporting resources (e.g., videos, webinars, activities).
 Facilitators can click on these menu items to find relevant sections of the module and applicable supporting resources.

-Facilitators can select module texts, videos, activities, and other resources for use before, during, and after PD sessions.
+Facilitators can select module texts, videos, activities, and other resources for use before, during, and after sessions.
 By familiarizing teachers, administrators, and consultants with OLAC’s offerings, facilitators encourage educators’ continued engagement with the OLAC materials.

 OLAC modules are especially useful when a facilitator wants to: